PolarMC-Technologies/PolarSouls-for-Hardcore/README.md

 - ✅ Confirm `extra-life.enabled: true`
 - ✅ Check recipe is valid (all material names must be correct)
 - ✅ Verify player doesn't have max lives already
-- ✅ Can't use while dead - player must be alive
+- ✅ Can't use while dead, player must be alive

 ### Hardcore hearts not showing
 - ✅ Enable in config: `hardcore-hearts: true`